djflux/meza-stack/README.md

 f7472154c59f   meza-php-fpm:test   "/bin/sh -c '/usr/sb…"   42 hours ago   Up 42 hours   0.0.0.0:9090->9000/tcp, :::9090->9000/tcp                                              meza-stack-meza-php-fpm-1
 ```

-There is an haproxy continaer listening on port 80.
-The haproxy backend is configured with
+There is an haproxy container listening on port 80 on the docker host

+> **The stack will fail to start with a `docker-compose up` command if there is
+> something already listening on tcp/80.**

-`server-template` so that can server requests from up to six (6) meza-httpd
+The haproxy backend is configured with `server-template` so that can server
+requests from up to six (6) meza-httpd Apache containers and forward them to
-Apache containers and forward them to `meza-httpd:8080` by name using docker DNS.
+`meza-httpd:8080` by name using docker DNS.
+Since standard meza serves files
-Since standard meza serves files from `/opt/docs` there is a `meza-mw.conf` file
+from `/opt/docs` there is a `meza-mw.conf` file placed into the `/etc/httpd/conf.d/`
-placed into the `/etc/httpd/conf.d/` directory inside the container upon build.
+directory inside the container upon build.
+This file configures a `VirtualHost`
-This file configures a `VirtualHost` that is listening on *:8080 and serving
-files from `/opt/htdocs`.
+that is listening on *:8080 and serving files from `/opt/htdocs`.

-The `meza-httpd` images is configured to serve PHP via an Apache `ServerHandler` proxy
+The `meza-httpd` images is configured to serve PHP via an Apache `ServerHandler`
-that connects by name to `meza-php-fpm:9000`
+proxy that connects by name to `meza-php-fpm:9000`

 All communication between containers happens internally on docker network `meza`.